-

 Using a Georeferenced Image

-To use a georeference file, you must have a GIS program such as MapInfo or ArcMap.
+To use a georeferenced image, you must have a GIS program such as MapInfo or ArcMap.
 Open the GIS application and import the Nearmap downloaded image.
 The accompanying world file should be found automatically based on the filename.
 The filename must be identical to the image filename, with the extension .JGW in place of…